Abhi-git-ghpro/HackNite_Pygame_2023/README.md

 # Zombie Apocalypse  game

-This is a simple 2D game made using python's pygame module.
+This is a simple 2D story based game made using python's pygame module.
 Its a product of 36 hours long Hackathon!

 ## Screenshots